 Prepare Cream Layer:

-Whipped Cream: Mix powdered sugar and cornstarch.
-Whip cold heavy cream, powdered sugar-cornstarch mix, vanilla extract until stiff peaks form (3–4 min).
+Whipped Cream: In a medium bowl, whisk powdered sugar and cornstarch.
+Add cold heavy cream and vanilla extract.
+Whip until stiff peaks form (3–4 min).

 Cream Cheese Mixture: Beat softened cream cheese, granulated sugar, and lemon zest until smooth.
 Fold in vanilla yogurt.